New Insights on How and When Life Changes, Adapts

 “When one sees organisms as ‘teams’ of different species developing and metabolizing together, the world becomes a different place,” says Gilbert, who remains as productive and engaged as ever since retiring from the College in 2012.
 “This view of life changes our notions of physiology, development, immunity, evolution, and even philosophy.
 It opens up questions that haven't been asked previously.”

 Gilbert, the Howard A. Schneiderman ’48 Professor Emeritus of Biology, taught developmental genetics, embryology, and the history of biology at Swarthmore.
 He joined the College’s faculty in 1980, and began writing textbooks in 1985.
-His book Developmental Biology is in its 13th edition and is one of the most widely used textbooks in the field of evolutionary biology.
+His book Developmental Biology is in its 13th edition and is one of the most widely used textbooks in the field of developmental biology.
 Gilbert’s other textbooks include Ecological Developmental Biology, and Fear, Wonder, and Science in the New Age of Reproductive Biotechnology.
 He co-authored a fourth textbook, Bioethics and the New Embryology, with his former students Anna Tyler ’03 and Emily Zackin ’02.

 Gilbert’s contributions to the field of biology have led to numerous awards, including grants from the Guggenheim Foundation and National Science Foundation.
 Recently, he received the Biennial Prize for Evolutionary Developmental Biology at the meeting of the European Society for Evolutionary Developmental Biology in Helsinki.